GrantMcDonogh/docs-bestpractices/src/performance/user-interface/user-interface.md

 ### Solution

 Avoid using data created in the screen preparation in the screen actions.
-For instance, instead of using the tablerecord record data, use only the ID of the row and fetch the data from the database again is needed.
+For instance, instead of using the tablerecord record data, use only the ID of the row and fetch the data from the database again as needed.

 ### Importance

 Page size affects usability since it will increase the time to submit a form.
-If you use screen preparation data on screen action, that data will be saved on the page viewstate.
+If you use screen preparation data in screen actions, that data will be saved in the page viewstate.
 Since the viewstate is a part of the page it is sent to the client with every requested page.
-The viewstate is also sent to the server on a post, postback and AJAX request.
+The viewstate is also sent to the server in a post, postback and AJAX request.
 So avoid using preparation data in screen actions otherwise the size and loading time of the page can increase dramatically.

 ## Use AJAX with care and in moderation